znkbnk/React-ashton/README.md

 In the return statement include a container for the 'Slider' component with 'n' slides.
 Add a content container with a heading and paragraph, and finally, the Footer component.

+Lesson 5: Sending Emails with emailjs in React

+Step 1: Import the emailjs library.
+Step 2: Create a function to handle the email sending process.
+Step 3: Define initial form state using useState.
+Step 4: Define the parameters for sending the email ( servide, template and public ID's).
+Step 5: Extract the relevant data for the email from your form.
+Step 6: Update the submitCheck functions (use destructuring assignment).
+Step 7: Assigned button element to constant variable using getElementById method.
+Step 8: Check if all fields are filled.
+Step 9: Check if the email format is correct.
+Step 10: Use Email.js to send the email ( you can find a template on emailjs.com).
+Step 11: Handle successful email sending.
+Step 12: Handle email sending error.
+Homework:
+Step 13: Include a window.alert for a successful email.
+Step 14: Add the "success"/"error" classes to the submitBtn element using the classList.add method.
+Step 15: After a delay of 'n' milliseconds, remove the "success" and "error" classes from the submitBtn using the setTimeout function.
+Dont forget!!! to update the Email.js service ID, template ID, and public key with your actual credentials.